Skip to content

 Project Leadership is a free, comprehensive training series.
 This multiple session training provides curriculum that is dynamic and interactive, offering parents the opportunity to learn with and from one another.
 Your experience as a parent is important.
 Your voice can make the difference!

-If you are you interested in the following, please contact the ESFRN:
+If you are you interested in the following, please contact the FRN:

 • Developing the skills & tools needed to partner at all levels of decision making?